Skip to contents

 labs(x = NULL,

-title = "Migration chronologies for shorebirds in Kansas") +
+title = "Migration chronologies for grassland birds in Montana",

 theme(legend.position = "bottom")